 Bloomberg recently released information on ‘getting used to working from home’ and stating ‘working from home isn’t easy’.
 The article also provides key factors to consider from a global perspective regarding the current pandemic.
 A challenge which everyone is currently facing is that you all have a different surrounding you’re now ‘isolated in’, living with various people from family, partners, friends, children as well as pets.
-With the increase of homeworking, I have put together 10 top tips and ideas which could help you be more productive, aware and create a better, efficient ‘home’ workplace you can settle into during this unprecedented time ahead.
+With the increase of homeworking, we have put together 10 top tips and ideas which could help you be more productive, aware and create a better, efficient ‘home’ workplace you can settle into during this unprecedented time ahead.

 1. Routine and time (regular to keep the norm)

 Let’s be honest, it’s hard enough to keep to a routine being stuck indoors and with limited space available.
 One of the key things here is to manage your own time as well as your team’s work.
 Workload management is so important, so using Kanban boards can be good to track progress through the week and provides a top-level view for managers.
 Another method is keeping it simple with regular weekly catch-ups via a call, team conference, Trello board or group chat, or a simple Google doc which is shareable.

 Below I have noted some factors to consider in your new home-work setup:

 - When your boss needs you to be available

 - Time of day when you are most productive

 - When you’re not available or busy (either out of the office or for appointments/childcare)

 Whatever works best, ensure you keep to a healthy balance of what you would do in the office and how you work with your team and business.